3 Technology Place

 - ensure the patient safety and quality management system is consistently followed

-- actively seek consumer experience feedback.
+- actively seek patient experience feedback.

 Our performance is measured through: